-DMD 8100 Advanced Placement in Dental Public Health Integrated Behavioral Health Sciences.
 DMD 8100 Advanced Placement in Public Health is a course sponsored by the College of Dental Medicine and its Affiliated Community Clinics for students to gain increased experience in community health.
 Eligible students will be placed at sponsored community health clinics or "Enrichment Sites" to add a special dimension to their clinical learning that engenders an appreciation for community health through the interaction and treatment of diverse populations in a community-based clinical environment (CODA 2-26).
 These sites are available to enrich a student's education but do not provide assessments towards graduation.
 Participation is a privilege reserved for eligible students that are seeking additional knowledge and experience in community health.
 As representatives of the College of Dental Medicine at sponsored sites, eligible students must be in good academic standing, meet specific requirements, and be selected by an Affiliated Community Clinic.